6si/shipwright/docs/index.md

 information so  you'll never loose track of an images origin.

 It's the perfect tool for building and publishing your images to places like Docker Hub or your own private registry.
-Have a look at  [motivation](motivation.md) to see why we built it and the pain points it solves for you.
+Have a look at  [our motivation](motivation.md) to see why we built it and the pain points it solves for you.

 Installation